 Now that you understand the difference between fixed and variable rates, let us explain the benefit of securing your vehicle to the loan.
 Car loans are typically cheaper than regular personal loans because they are often secured against the car purchase.
 As you know, shiny new vehicles are valuable assets, so when you tie one to a loan as collateral, you sign a contract stating your provider can claim your car if you default on the loan.
 In return for this security, providers offer more competitive rates, meaning you end up paying much less in interest!
 What about used cars?
 When it comes to buying a preloved vehicle with a secured car loan, your options are generally limited.
 It makes sense, given second-hand cars are high risk purchases, as there's no guaranteeing they won't conk out unexpectedly and lose their value.
 New cars on the other hand, have warranties and could be resold more easily if a car loan provider tried to recoup its losses in the case of a car loan default.
 If you want to buy a used car, shop around here at Mozo, as some lenders can secure cars that have been on the road for a few years.
 Alternatively, you could pay a visit to our personal loans hub and choose from an array of unsecured loans.

-It's super easy to compare car loans here at Mozo.
+Whether you're looking for a$50,000 car loan for a luxury buy or a $5,000 loan for a second-hand set of wheels, it's super easy to compare car loans here at Mozo.
 Once you begin studying the tables at the top of this page, you'll begin to notice the key dealbreakers and benefits of each loan.
 After all, because you've read this far, you'll know what features matter to you!
 Choose your car loan by clicking on a blue "go to site" icon beside the product of your choice.
 You'll have the opportunity to apply via the provider's site.

 Finance isn't so hard when you have calculators to do the sums for you!
 Here are three seriously useful ones we've developed for an even more thorough car loan comparison...